 The drugs did not improve my physical or mental exhaustion, so the doctor increased the dose.
 Still no results, so he increased the dose again.
 My mood improved a little, although what happened next I could never have imagined.
 Who knew that a choice to follow doctors orders would result in such pain and horror.
 Like a thief, it crept in and stole twelve years of my life.
 Twelve years of motherhood I can never retrieve.
-I had what they call a manic episode.
+I had what doctors call a manic episode.
 I started behaving completely out of character.
 Like, I’m talking crazy as bat-sh*t stuff that you only see in movies.
 My family watching in disbelief wondering, where the heck did our Melissa go?
 I became erratic and angry with uncontrollable explosive agitation, which sometimes led into complete psychosis.
 I would go sometimes up to five days without needing any sleep whatsoever, I felt no tiredness but instead I was amped looking for adventure in all the most inappropriate ways.
 My enthusiasm and excitement disproportionate to actual reality, which left those around me speechless and unable to relate to anything I said or did.
 From this mania I would then crash into deep depression where all I could think about was how I could kill myself.
 I never knew each day what mood I would wake up with.
 No amount of anything I did could control it.
 This cycle continued up and down with no reprieve.